JoseArias31/SenDo-React/README.md

 For the handleClickEstimated button, I fixed it to make it into a React code instead of a string code with the open.window command.
 This is pretty interesting because handling a form in an external window is different.
 This part is still in progress, but at least it is working the button with the code transition.

+Finally, I got a set up to test my app, so I did with the Vitest option by wrapping each component with a RouterBrowser tag, only if I use Router to link the app.

+I've got a Review from a Classmate regarding using an object to keep the client info, inside, instead of putting them independently.

 In this pursuit, I've endeavored to create an intricate yet organized ecosystem, optimizing both functionality and aesthetics in the SenDo website.